Prinsphield/ELEGANT/README.md

 1. Run `python preprocess.py`.
 It will take only few minutes to preprocess all images.
 A new directory `datasets/celebA/align_5p` will be created.

-2. Run `python train.py -a Bangs Mustache -g 0` to train ELEGANT with respect to two attributes `Bangs` and `Mustache` simultaneuously.
+2. Run `python ELEGANT.py -m train -a Bangs Mustache -g 0` to train ELEGANT with respect to two attributes `Bangs` and `Mustache` simultaneuously.
 You can play with other attributes as well.
 Please refer to `list_attr_celeba.txt` for all available attributes.